 A wildland fire can be defined as any non-structural fire that occurs in the wildland.
 Three distinct types of wildland fires have been defined and include: naturally occurring wildfire, human-caused wildfire, and prescribed fire.
-Many of these are highly destructive and can be difficult to control.
-They occur in forested, semi-forested, or less developed areas.
-Wildland fires can be caused by lightning, human carelessness, and arson.
-Wildfires result in the uncontrolled destruction of forests, brush, field crops, grasslands, real estate, and personal property, and have secondary impacts on other hazards such as flooding, by removing vegetation and destroying watersheds.
+They may be highly destructive and become difficult to control.
+Wildfires result in the disturbance of forest and brush and destruction of real estate and person property, and have secondary impacts on other hazards such as flooding, by removing vegetation and disturbing watersheds.